-Slave Hand-Blocks Geelvink Bay Area West Papua Irian Jaya Indonesia
+A Rare Old New Guinea Slave Hand-Blocks Geelvink Bay Area West Papua Indonesia 19th C

 This is a very rare type of 19th Century cultural object from the Geelvink Bay area on the Northwest Coast of West Papua Irian Jaya Indonesia.
 A Slaves Hand-Blocks from the 19th Century, made in the form of a Crocodile.
 There is an important early paper written about these objects by J.M.
 Hondius 1932 English Translation” Why did the Noemfor Island People make their Slave Blocks in the form of Crocodiles “.
 In the Publication Cultureel Indie 1932.
 See in my photos about some examples of these Slave Blocks in the Dutch Museums.
 Later I will put a link to this interesting article about these rare objects that were used during the 19th Century.

-Geelvink Bay & the Islands close by are famous for their Korwar Ancestor Figures Sculptures, these power small sculptures are only part of the creative artworks made be these people, Canoe Ornaments, Headrests & other utilitarian objects were often decorated with Korwar Figures & stylised Crocodile figures. ( see my superb Geelvink Bay Adze with Crocodile Head).
+Geelvink Bay & the Islands close by are famous for their Korwar Ancestor Figures Sculptures, these powerful small sculptures are only part of the creative artworks made by these people, Canoe Ornaments, Headrests & other utilitarian objects were often decorated with Korwar Figures & stylised Crocodile figures. ( see my superb Geelvink Bay Adze with Crocodile Head).

 I only had part of the 1932 article about the Slaves Hand Blocks translated roughly from Dutch to English which I will add later to this listing.